robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 ### Tools used in analysis

 - Microsoft SQL Server Management Studio 20, using T-SQL for cleaning tasks, exploratory data analysis and manipulation
-- Tableau for charts and a dashboard
+- Tableau for related charts and a dashboard

 ---